gridl/EvenVizion/README.md

 This project was created for getting EvenVizion component.
 As a result you get json with the homography matrices for each frame.
-More about the project structure, mathematical tools used and the explanation of visualization you can find in"EvenVizion - video based camera localization component.pdf"
+More about the project structure, mathematical tools used and the explanation of visualization you can find in <a href="EvenVizion - video based camera localization componen.pdf">EvenVizion - video based camera localization component.pdf</a>

 <img src='./experiment/test_video_processing/original_video_with_EvenVizion/original_video_with_EvenVizion.gif'>